AdobeDocs/id-service.en/help/library/function-vars/coopsafe.md

 ---
-description: An optional, Boolean configuration that determines if the ID service sends (or does not send) data to the Adobe Experience Cloud Device Co-op.
+description: An optional, Boolean configuration that determines if the Visitor ID Service sends (or does not send) data to the Adobe Device Co-op.
-keywords: ID Service
+keywords: Visitor ID Service
 title: isCoopSafe
 exl-id: 827f7819-9f95-4e8d-90c3-dcf86b67715b
 ---
 # isCoopSafe{#iscoopsafe}

-An optional, Boolean configuration that determines if the ID service sends (or does not send) data to the Adobe Experience Cloud Device Co-op.
+An optional, Boolean configuration that determines if the Visitor ID Service sends (or does not send) data to the Adobe Device Co-op.

 Contents: